mahdi-shafiei/STAT-4830/section/3/notes.md

 ![Convergence Factors](figures/convergence_factors.png)

 The plots reveal key insights about gradient descent.
-The left plot shows how stepsize affects convergence when κ=10: small steps (α=0.1/λ_max) give steady but slow progress, while large steps (α=1.8/λ_max) can initially make rapid progress but risk overshooting.
-The right plot demonstrates how condition number impacts convergence: well-conditioned problems (κ=2) converge quickly in a direct path, while poorly conditioned problems (κ=100) require many iterations, zigzagging their way to the solution.
+The left plot shows how stepsize affects convergence when $\kappa=10$: small steps ($\alpha=0.1/\lambda_{\max}$) give steady but slow progress, while large steps ($\alpha=1.8/\lambda_{\max}$) can initially make rapid progress but risk overshooting.
+The right plot demonstrates how condition number impacts convergence: well-conditioned problems ($\kappa=2$) converge quickly in a direct path, while poorly conditioned problems ($\kappa=100$) require many iterations, zigzagging their way to the solution.

 The interplay between stepsize and condition number becomes particularly clear when we visualize the optimization paths in 2D:

 ![Zigzag Visualization](figures/zigzag_visualization.png)

-The contour plots show level sets of the objective function for different combinations of condition number (κ) and stepsize (α).
-When κ=2 (top row), the level sets are nearly circular.
-With a small stepsize (α=0.1/λ_max), we make steady but slow progress.
-A larger stepsize (α=1.8/λ_max) converges faster but shows slight oscillation.
-When κ=50 (bottom row), the level sets become highly elongated.
+The contour plots show level sets of the objective function for different combinations of condition number ($\kappa$) and stepsize ($\alpha$).
+When $\kappa=2$ (top row), the level sets are nearly circular.
+With a small stepsize ($\alpha=0.1/\lambda_{\max}$), we make steady but slow progress.
+A larger stepsize ($\alpha=1.8/\lambda_{\max}$) converges faster but shows slight oscillation.
+When $\kappa=50$ (bottom row), the level sets become highly elongated.
 Now the stepsize choice becomes crucial: small steps make slow but steady progress, while large steps cause dramatic zigzagging as the algorithm bounces between the walls of the narrow valley.
 This geometric view explains why high condition numbers demand more careful stepsize selection - we must balance the need for progress in the well-conditioned direction against the risk of overshooting in the poorly conditioned direction.

 Later, we'll see how PyTorch's automatic differentiation can simplify this implementation, especially for more complex objective functions.
 But the core ideas - following the negative gradient with appropriate stepsize - remain the same.

 ## Conclusion

-We have much left to learn about gradient descent which like direct methods for least squares problems has limitations.
-For example, for large n or p, our $O(np)$ memory implementation fails.
-When n is large, computing the full gradient becomes too expensive - we need stochastic methods that estimate gradients from subsets.
-When p is large, coordinate descent methods that update parameters sequentially work better.
+We have much left to learn about gradient descent which -- like direct methods for least squares problems -- has limitations.
+For example, for large $n$ or $p$, our $O(np)$ memory implementation fails.
+When $n$ is large, computing the full gradient becomes too expensive - we need stochastic methods that estimate gradients from subsets.
+When $p$ is large, coordinate descent methods that update parameters sequentially work better.
 We'll cover these variants later in the course.
 I started with least squares to get you using gradient descent quickly.

 Next we'll study optimization problems in data science and machine learning.
 We'll write them down precisely and implement them in PyTorch.
 You'll see how to use autodifferentiation in practice, though we'll save the theory of why it works for later in the course.